awmckinley/config/docs/modules.md

 **audio.edit**: Professional audio editing software for precise manipulation, cutting, and processing of audio files.
 **audio.fx**: Real-time audio effects and signal processing software for enhancing and modifying audio streams and recordings.
 **audio.rec**: Specialized software for capturing and recording audio from various system sources, applications, and input devices.
+**audio.stream**: Network-enabled audio streaming software for broadcasting and transmitting audio to remote speakers and devices.
 **audio.trans**: AI-powered software for converting audio recordings into text transcripts with optional translation capabilities.
 **audio.tts**: Neural text-to-speech software that converts written text into natural-sounding spoken audio using AI voice synthesis.
 **audio.visualize**: Real-time audio visualization software that creates dynamic visual representations of audio signals and music.